Shadow poles in a coupled-channel problem calculated with Berggren basis: Introduction

+Another CC problem we consider is the description of the $\frac{3}{2}^+$ resonance state of the nucleus $^5{\rm He}$.
+This resonance is famous due to its role in the production of thermonuclear energy and in primordial stellar nucleosynthesis.
+A phenomenological analysis \cite{hal87-a} revealed the presence of a shadow pole.
+The strong $t+d\to\alpha+n$ transition is accounted for the presence of this pole.
+The structure of the $\frac{3}{2}^+$ state is investigated for example in the works \cite{bro14,ha114,nav11,hal87-b}.
+Here we apply a simple phenomenological CC model in order to show a physical situation where a shadow pole plays an important role and can be explored using the Berggren basis technique.

 The paper is organized as follows.
 Section~\ref{sec:cox} describes the CC Cox problem and its analytic solution.
 In Section ~\ref{sec:berg} we discuss how to use the Berggren basis for the solution of a CC problem.
 Here we discuss the main point of the paper: how to choose the Berggren basis in order to get all poles of the S-matrix.
-Section~\ref{sec:applications} presents the results for the CC Cox problem both analytic and numerical ones.
-Finally, conclusions are contained in Section.~\ref{sec:conclusions}.
+Sections \ref{sec:applications} and \ref{sec.he} are dedicated to the applications.
+The first one presents the results for the CC Cox problem, both in the analytic framework and in numerical frameworks, while the second one contains our study of the pole structure of the $J^\pi=3/2^+$ state of $^5{\rm He}$ in a two-channel approximation.
+Finally, the conclusions are contained in Section.~\ref{sec:conclusions}.